Skip to content

 How to use automated pull request actions#

-We have github actions workflow that tries to help doing tedious tasks on pull-request. (see pr_actions.yml)
+We have a github actions workflow that tries to help with tedious tasks on pull requests (see pr_actions.yml).

 (IMPORTANT) If you are on a PR from a fork#

-The actions will try to commit changes to your PR, with the openfoodfacts-bot user.
-For this to happen you must let maintainers commit to your PR (see github documentation)
+The actions will try to commit changes to your PR as the openfoodfacts-bot user.
+For this to happen you must let maintainers commit to your PR (see github documentation).

 Linting#

-We try to keep the same format on perl files and taxonomies.
+We try to keep the same format for perl files and taxonomies.

-Issue /lint in a comment on the PR, the linting actions will be launched in the background.
+Enter /lint in a comment on the PR; the linting actions will be launched in the background.

 Of course you can also run make lint locally and commit changes.